button to ken's homepage button to send ken email

 1: Drake R8B tuning from 10 kHz to 30,000 kHz for LSB, USB, RTTY, CW, AM and FM.
 One of the really nice features of the Drake is that if there is an interfering carrier above or below the AM station you are listening to, you can put the receiver in "sync detect" and select either upper or lower sideband and the interfering carrier is eliminated.

-5: Optimus mixer to enhance audio and match output levels from the Collins R-388, the Drake R8B and the PCR-1000 recievers to a HI-FI amplifier and speaker.
+4: Optimus mixer to enhance audio and match output levels from the Drake R8B and the PCR-1000 recievers to a HI-FI amplifier and speaker.

 TUNE UP EQUIPMENT: